Greek riot police storm former TV building, break up sit-in

 "Some people will be held accountable before history and future generations," she said.

-Under lender pressure, the government singled out ERT as a paragon of public waste and mismanagement in Greece.

-Still, the decision to silence ERT and fire its 2,600 employees to please EU/IMF lenders shocked many in Greece and reduced Samaras's majority in the 300-seat parliament to five.
+The government's sudden decision to switch off ERT's signal in June and fire its 2,600 employees to please EU/IMF lenders shocked many in Greece and reduced Prime Minister Antonis Samaras's majority in the 300-seat parliament.

-The government has since launched a new television channel called Public TV, or DT, in which about 600 people have been hired, many of them from the defunct ERT.
+The government has since launched a new television channel called Public TV, or DT.

 A message on ERT's Facebook page calling for people to protest in solidarity read: "It's time to act.
 Rally now!"